 Furthermore after removal, the newly relocated hive of bees needs to be housed and fed to stay alive through the coming winter.
 And though we make every effort to insure the bees survive, occasionally they don't survive the relocation because the queen doesn't make it or they do not have strong enough numbers.
 On top of this, we guarantee to solve your bee problem, provide excellent customer service, work high up in dangerous places, and put up with literally hundreds of bee stings per season.
 These are the reasons we do not offer free bee removal.

-Though we hope you choose Southeast Bee Removal, we know that there are other bee removal companies out there.
-So how do you decide which company to hire?
+Though we hope you choose Southeast Bee Removal, we know that there are other bee removal services/companies out there.
+Some do excellent work.
+Others you will be sorry you ever hired.
+So how do you decide which company to go with?
 Here are some questions that may be helpful to ask.